Philippines VP skips hearing over 'threat' against Marcos – DW – 11/29/2024

 The pair had a falling out over several issues, including over whether to strengthen ties with Beijing or Washington.

-The two politicians have also been at odds over her an anti-drug campaign launched by her father, former President Rodrigo Duterte, which left thousands dead.
+The two politicians have also been at odds over Duterte's anti-drug campaign launched by her father, former President Rodrigo Duterte, which left thousands dead.

 sdi/zc (AP, AFP, Reuters)